Aang: Book Three: Fire

 In the beginning of third and final season, after he woke after being knocked out by Azula, Aang grew some hair.
 After that, Aang is unable to use the Avatar State for quite a while.
 Although reluctant with the plan at first, Aang accepts to have everyone think he had died and his remaining allies attack the Fire Nation's capital, but are thwarted by Azula.
 However, Zuko has a change of heart, rebels against his father, and offers to teach Aang Firebending.
 Aang and Zuko also improve their Firebending powers with the help of their world's last two dragons.
-During the finale, finding himself on a strange island, Aang is reluctant to actually kill Fire Lord Ozai, despite his four previous past lives (Roku, Kyoshi, Kuruk, and Yangchen) convincing him it is the only way.
+During the finale, Aang gets mad at his friends for treating the idea of Aang killing Ozai as a joke, since Aang is anti-violence (unless he has to be).
+He runs off and is on a strange island.
+His four previous past lives (Roku, Kyoshi, Kuruk, and Yangchen) try to convince him killing Ozai is the only way.
 But upon learning that he was actually on the back of a Lion Turtle, one of four that made the first benders by manipulating humans' chi, Aang receives the Lion Turtle's Energybending.
 During the final battle, Aang refuses to let go of his attachment to Katara to enter the Avatar State because he prioritizes his love for Katara over his duty to the world.
 Ozai violently knocks Aang onto a rock, which presses against his scar, opening his seventh chakra and allowing him to accidentally master the Avatar State without needing to let go of his attachment to Katara.
 Aang wins the battle, but before he delivers the final blow, he stops himself.
-Instead, Aang removes Ozai's firebending ability, rendering him harmless and ending the Hundred Year War.
+Instead, using his new Energybending, Aang removes Ozai's firebending ability, rendering him harmless and ending the Hundred Year War.
 Later, in the Fire Nation capital, Aang is seen beside Zuko, the new Fire Lord.
-The series ends with Aang and his friends relaxing at Iroh's tea shop at Ba Sing Se, where Aang and Katara share a kiss.
+The series ends with Aang and his friends relaxing at Iroh's tea shop at Ba Sing Se, where Aang and Katara share a kiss, starting a romantic relationship.